FORT-Protocol/Docs/Fort/PermanentContracts.md

 ### Perpetual Contract Settlement

 Users can sell their positions to DAO and settle with DAO.
-Hedge will call the NEST oracle to get the latest price and calculate the margin NAV of the current position, and users get the number of DCUs as follows
+Fort will call the NEST oracle to get the latest price and calculate the margin NAV of the current position, and users get the number of DCUs as follows

 $$B_{DCU}=B_{level}$$